 This plant performs well in both full sun and full shade.
 It is very adaptable to both dry and moist locations, and should do just fine under typical garden conditions.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
-This species is not originally from North America.
-It can be propagated by cuttings.
+This particular variety is an interspecific hybrid.
+It can be propagated by cuttings; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.